About this service

 Email email@example.com or call our mental health team on 020 8305 5009.
 You can refer yourself into the service, or be referred by someone who works with you (like a GP or social worker).

 We'll get back to you in 2-3 days to arrange an initial assessment.
 This will be a chance to talk about what has brought you to counselling and find out if the service is right for you.
-It is free for Lewisham residents, and costs £25 for residents of other London boroughs.
-If you decide to go ahead, you'll join our waiting list to see a counsellor.
+The assessment is free for Lewisham residents, with a charge for residents of other boroughs.
+If we decide to go ahead, you’ll join our waiting list to see a counsellor.

 LGBTQ people are more likely to be affected by mental health problems, including anxiety, depression, suicidal feelings and substance misuse.
 The higher prevalence of mental health issues within the LGBTQ community is due to a range of factors, including discrimination, homophobia/biphobia/transphobia and isolation.
 Many LGBTQ people don't use mainstream support services because they're afraid of stigma, discrimination or a lack of understanding.